MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-satndard-audit-file-for-tax.md

 As of version 175.119 of **SAF-T Format (NO)** ER format, two options of how to associate main accounts used in Finance with Norwegian standard accounts or or Income statement are supported.
 You can use any one of them depending on your company's setup and preferences:

 (1) Associate main accounts used in Finance with Norwegian standard accounts or Income statement using **Additional consolidation accounts**.
-This option allows to associate main accounts used in Finance with Income statement (Grouping Category and Grouping Code) .
+This option allows to associate main accounts used in Finance with Income statement (Grouping Category and Grouping Code).

 (2) Associate main accounts used in Finance with Norwegian standard accounts using **Application specific parameters** of the ER format.
 This option supports Norwegian standard accounts only.

 Find detailed description for both of the supported options below.
 If option (1) is used than option (2) is not considered by the report.
 If for some of the main accounts that are used in Finance there is no value associated in application-specific parameters of the ER format or **Additional consolidation accounts**, user will get a warning message with information about missing mapping for it when generating the report.

-#### Option (1): Associate main accounts used in Finance with Norwegian standard accounts using **Additional consolidation accounts**
+#### Option (1): Associate main accounts used in Finance with Norwegian standard accounts or or Income statement using **Additional consolidation accounts**

 1. Create a [consolidation account group](../general-ledger/tasks/create-consolidation-groups.md#create-a-consolidation-account-group).
 Value from **Consolidation account group** field of **Consolidation account groups** page is used in `GroupingCategory` field of the report when **Use grouping category** parameter of the report is switched on.